Adversarial Attacks in Weight-Space Classifiers

 \subsection{BVA - Voxel-Grid Space Adversarial Attack}

-Out of the 3 most common conventions for 3D data representations -- voxel-grids, mesh-grids and point-clouds -- we find that due to the highly irregular structure of mesh-grids and point-clouds, fitting the dataset-shared set of INR weights ($\theta_w$ in notation from section \ref{modeling}) yields poor results, preventing achieving implicit representations of adequate signal fidelity.
-Therefore, in this work we focus on voxel-grid representations of 3D data. \\ While adversarial attacks over 3D have been studied in the past for mesh-grids (\cite{xu2022d3advm}) and point clouds \cite{liu2019extending}, to the best of our knowledge no similar work had so far been done in the context of voxel-grid representations.
+To study adversarial attacks over 3D structures, we must choose how to represent them, so that we can establish appropriate attack perturbation and constraints.
+Out of the 3 most common conventions for 3D data representations -- voxel-grids, mesh-grids and point-clouds -- in this work we specifically study adversarial perturbations over voxel-grid data.
+The reason for this choice is that our experiments show that due to the highly irregular structure of mesh-grids and point-clouds, fitting the dataset-shared set of INR weights ($\theta_w$ in notation from section \ref{modeling}) yields poor results, preventing achieving implicit representations of adequate signal fidelity. \\ While adversarial attacks over 3D have been studied in the past for mesh-grids \citep{xu2022d3advm} and point clouds \citep{liu2019extending}, to the best of our knowledge no similar work had so far been done in the context of voxel-grid representations.
 Since we wish to perform adversarial attacks over INR classifiers of voxel grids, and compare robustness to a corresponding signal-domain classifier, we develop Binary Voxel Attack (BVA) - a novel adversarial attack applied over voxel-grid data. \\ Voxel-grid representations are traditionally binary spatial occupancy maps.
 Therefore, an adversarial attack performing addition of a real-valued adversarial perturbation bounded in $\mathcal{L}_\infty$ is not applicable.
 Since our attacked signal is a binary map, we opt to establish an adversarial attack in the from of bit flipping (namely, bit attack).
 Given a voxel-grid input signal $x \in \{0,1\}^{H\times W\times D}$ (where $H,W,D$ are grid spatial dimensions), we formulate our attack as:

-where $\delta\in \{0,1\}^{H\times W\times D}$ is the optimized binary adversarial perturbation, and $\oplus$ denotes the bit-wise xor operation. $\delta$ is chosen to be bounded in $\mathcal{L}_0$ norm, namely bounding the number of bits flipped in $x$.
-To perform the required binary optimization of $\delta$ we follow \cite{iliadis2020deepbinarymask}, elaborated in \cref{app:binary_opt}.